joealden/corum-client/README.md

 - Current sub-forum (Render selection message with an arrow to nav upon first load/after login)
   - Give user sort selection (**Default**: newest, then most popular)
   - Load first _10/15?_ links/threads from selected sub-forum
-  - Each Link/thread
+  - Each post
     - Current amount of up votes
-    - Title -> links to link/thread
+    - Title -> links to link/post
     - Time posted?
     - User that posted it?
     - Whether it is a link or a thread (in brackets)
-- Selected thread (Fills the space where the sub-forum was)
+- Selected post (Fills the space where the sub-forum was)
   - Title
   - Time Posted
   - User that posted it